as/etch/README.md

 below depending on what you're actually doing to the images.
-In my case the frame draws on them directly, so we really don't care about its inner workings too much, just that there's a bug and we're going to test for its existence using these two images: have and want.
+In my case the frame draws on them directly, so we really don't care about its inner workings too much, just that there's a bug and we're going to test for its existence using these two images: `have` and `want`.

 ```